Site Guide

 Village Amenities

 ATM / Cash machine — The village has two ATMs.
-One is on the outside of the municipality offices at Sportowa 1.
-The other is inside the petrol station at Pałacowa 73.
+One is on the outside of the municipality offices (Urząd Gminy) at Sportowa 1.
+The other is at the petrol station at Pałacowa 73.

-Bus stop — The main stops are by the Orthodox Church and Bike Café, but you can board at any of the many stops along the main road.
+Bus stop — The main stops in the village are by the Pałacowa petrol station, outside the Urząd Gminy, by the Catholic church, and opposite Dino.
 Buses run to Hajnówka and Białystok several times a day, and to Warsaw once a day.
+See the how to get there page for full details.

 Doctor’s clinic — A GP is available at the medical centre at Puszczańska 2 on most weekdays.
 The clinic accepts European health insurance cards (EHIC).